 Listed below are a number of texts that might be of interest for future reference, but do not need to be bought (or consulted) for the course.

-Author Title Publisher and date Anything written by Lord Rees Rees, Martin.
-Before the Beginning.
-Simon Schuster, 2002.
+Author Title Publisher and date Rees, Martin.
+Just Six Numbers Phoenix, Orion Pub Group, 2004.
 Rees, Martin.
-Just Six Numbers.
-Phoenix, Orion Pub Group, 2004.
-Rees, Martin.
-Our Cosmic Habitat.
-Phoenix, Orion Pub Group, 2003.
-William Heinemann Ltd 2003 Rees, Martin.
 Our Final Century?
-General books on astronomy covering the same ground Pasachoff, J M. Astronomy from the Earth to the Universe.
-Saunders College Publishing, 1995, 4 th edition.
-Shu, Frank T The Physical Universe: An introduction to Astronomy University Science Books, 1982.
-Freedman, R A, and Kaufmann, W J Universe Freeman, 2007, 8 th edition.
+William Heinemann Ltd 2003 Freedman, R A, and Kaufmann, W J Universe Freeman, 2007, 8 th edition.